Introduction

 ✅ Advantages

-• High liquidity and trading volume
+• High liquidity and deep order books

-• Advanced trading features
+• Advanced trading tools and APIs

 ❌ Disadvantages

-• Potential for hacking
+• Potential for regulatory restrictions

 2. Decentralized Exchanges (DEX)